 They are kind to other chickens and aren’t bullies.
-Brahmas are also gentle with people and most of the roosters are very gentle and non-aggressive.
-Brahma roosters are usually considered to be child friendly.
+Brahmas are also gentle with people, and most of the roosters are very gentle and non-aggressive.
+Brahma roosters are child friendly.

-You may occasionally have a more aggressive Brahma rooster, but will seldom have an aggressive hen.
-Brahmas respond especially well to kindness and friendship from when they are young.
+Occasionally, you may have a more aggressive Brahma rooster but will seldom have an aggressive hen.
+Brahmas respond exceptionally well to kindness and friendship from when they are young.

 5. Buff Orpington Chickens